 Choosing the Right Veil Width & Why It’s So Important

-On the opposite end of the scale, if you have a slim sheath dress, you don’t want to swamp it with a huge veil.
-A slim veil, either in a short length, or just a touch longer than the train (often sheath dresses only have a small, puddle trains), would suffice.
+On the opposite end of the scale, if you have a slim sheath dress, you don’t want to totally swamp it with a huge veil.
+A slim veil just a touch longer than the train (often sheath dresses only have a small, puddle trains), would suffice.

 The following pictures are to illustrate the amount of fabric you get with each of our 3 width options: slim (54″), medium (72″) and full (108″).
 As you can see, the width also affects the veil’s transparency quite a bit.

 The images below illustrate the diference in floor spread acheived by each of the three veil widths.
 As you can see the full width veil surrounds the train much more fully whereas the slim width veil is more of a narrow column of tulle.

 We’re a big fan of wider width veils, especially on the even longer cathedral veils like the one further below.
 Here, the extra length seems to allow the veil’s full width to really show itself as it spreads out on the floor.

 We hope this guide to veil widths has explained how much the fabric width you choose can transform your veil’s look.
 And we hope if you’re having a long veil you will perhaps avoid the slimmer widths, unless your dress is also very slim or doesn’t have a train.
 And instead, embrace the glorious drama of a full length AND full width veil in all its glory!